chrisjin/MedicalTile/README.md

 Plugin
 -----------------
 * DLL plugin.
 Inherit a base class running your GUI, receiving data from the main application, processing your data and returning the result to the main application.
 The main application can handle all the rest.
 * XML plugin. kind of simple scrypt plugin.
-A XML plugin organizes existing plugins in a sequential order.
-When you run a XML plugin, actually you run several different plugins sequentially. <br>
+A XML plugin organizes existing plugins in a cascading manner.
+When you run a XML plugin, actually you run several different plugins cascadingly. <br>
 The plugin below combines Subtraction, Gaussian, ROISegmentation, Threshold, Opening, and LargestComponent together.
 ```
       <Test>